How To Cure Erectile Dysfunction Naturally

 It may be difficult to resist temptation if you are used to masturbating often.
 But if I did it, you can probably do it as well.

-If your body is similar to mine, you are likely to also see great improvements in your ability to get an keep erections from stopping this.
+If your body is similar to mine, you are likely to also see great improvements in your ability to get an keep erections by doing this.

 Eat Smart – Give Your Body All It Needs

-I have also changed my diet to become super healthy.
+I have also changed my diet to make it super healthy.
 Which has had a big positive impact on my erections.

 I made this change after having an eye-opening nutrition epiphany a few years ago.